Shubham7895/Cotton_diseases_prediction_using_Mobilenetv2/README.md

 **Dataset**
 The dataset consists of images categorized into four classes:

-Diseased Cotton Leaf
+Diseased Cotton Leaf,
-Diseased Cotton Plant
+Diseased Cotton Plant,
-Fresh Cotton Leaf
+Fresh Cotton Leaf,
-Fresh Cotton Plant
+Fresh Cotton Plant.
 The dataset was split into training, validation, and test sets, with respective sizes to ensure the model learns effectively and generalizes well.

 **Methodology**